VPAC/seqpar/sequentialandparallelprogramming.md

 As an organisation, the OpenMP Architecture Review Board, currently consists of thirteen permanent and thirteen auxillery members.
 The permanent members are vendors with a long-standing interest in creating OpenMP products and include corporations such as AMD, Cray, HP, Intel, IBM, and Red Hat.
 The auxiliary members are typically those with an interest in the standard but that do not create or sell OpenMP products.
 They are often research groups and higher edcuation bodies, and include Argonne National Laboratory, Lawrence Livermore National Laboratory, the Edinburgh Parallel Computing Centre, and NASA.
 The OpenMP Board of Directors conducts the corporate governance, whilst the Officers run the organisation.
 In addition there are Language, Tools, and Marketing committees, an annual conference (The International Workshop on OpenMP, IWOMP), and the Community of OpenMP Users (cOMPunity), consisting of OpenMP students, researchers, and developers.

+Special mention here is also made for the Lawrence Livermore National Laboratory where a great deal of the example code is derived.

 The URLs for the respective bodies are as follows:

 http://openmp.org